Sabbath Rest #2 - The Saturday Sabbath

 Luke describes this in the New Testament, who was a Gentile rather than an allegedly biased Jew:

 “And that day was the preparation, and the sabbath drew on.” - Luke 23:54

 “Now upon the first day of the week, very early in the morning, they came unto the sepulchre, bringing the spices which they had prepared, and certain others with them.” - Luke 24:1

-The word 'Sabbath' is the same word for the day of 'Saturday' in at least twenty four languages of the world.
+The word 'Sabbath' is also the same word for the day of 'Saturday' in at least twenty-four languages.

-From a science perspective, leading astronomers agree that the weekly seven-day cycle has never changed, with links here to agreement from the Royal Naval Observatory in the US and The Royal Greenwich Observatory in England.
+From a scientific perspective, leading astronomers agree that the weekly seven-day cycle has never changed, with links to agreement from the Royal Naval Observatory in the US and The Royal Greenwich Observatory in England.

 This daily cycle is the same rotation pattern of the earth now as it has always been.
-Even though there have been changes in the yearly calendar from 360 to 365 (or 366) days reflecting the world rotating around the sun, and months reflecting the moon's linear cycle, the core 7-day weekly cycle has remained the same.
+Even though there have been changes in the yearly calendar from 360 to 365 (or 366 for leap years) days reflecting the world rotating around the sun and months reflecting the moon's linear cycle, the core 7-day weekly cycle has remained the same.